nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Auto sync with Gmail (Firefox plugin), Google Calendar, Twitter (direct integration), Atom/RSS, IM (feed)
 5. Email notifications, autoprocess
 6. API <br>

+#### Competing product: MIUI Calendar

+**Pros:**

+1. Able to sync to different devices
+2. Able to set privacy to private or public
+3. Able to set 2 reminders
+4. Able to set reminder as a notification popup or an alarm

+**Cons:**

+1. Unable to check(tick) completed event
+3. Does not cater for tasks, only events